Why Foam Roll When You Already Stretch?

 Muscles, similar to hip flexors and ligaments, as iliotibial band are inclined to shortening, and are hard to get a real good stretch to that area.
 With a foam roller you’ll have the ability to apply profound weight to such zones and stretch out the muscle to help avoid injury.

 Foam rolling can hit the trigger points or “knots” that we often feel pain in the muscles.
 Using the roller will allow for normal blood flow which will improve the muscles function.

+So why foam roll?
+I hope some of these benefits give you the reason why.
 Foam rollers have been designed for a self-massaging technique to help release trigger points allowing for normal function and improved performance in any fitness routine, including running.
 It is always recommended to seek the advice of a health professional especially when pain is involved but once cleared they will most likely agree that using a foam roller is very beneficial.